Knowledge Hub / How Much Can You Get in Student Loans?

 1. Look for external scholarships and grants

-There are thousands of scholarships and grants offered by companies, non-profit organizations, and individuals.
-You can apply for and receive multiple rewards and use them to reduce your education costs.
-Look for scholarships on sites like Niche and FastWeb
+Companies, non-profit organizations, and individuals offer thousands of scholarships and grants.
+You can apply for and get multiple rewards, using them to reduce your education costs.
+Look for scholarships on sites like Niche and FastWeb to get started.
+Your school’s guidance or financial aid office can also advise you on scholarship and grant opportunities.

 2. Contact the financial aid office